admirable-ubu/FIS-FBIS/README.md

 5. **Close the server**

-The server must be securely closed.The following command is used to ensure orderly shutdown.
+The server must be securely closed.
+The following command is used to ensure properly shutdown.

 ```
 $ ./stop-server